moq-wg/moq-transport/draft-ietf-moq-transport.md

 For successful subscriptions, the publisher maintains a list of subscribers for each track.
 Each new OBJECT belonging to the track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
-A subscription remains active until soon after the publisher of the track terminates the subscription with a SUBSCRIBE_DONE (see {{message-subscribe-done}}).

 A caching relay saves Objects to its cache identified by the Object's Full Track Name, Group ID and Object ID.
 Relays MUST be able to